Whoelie/portfolio-2/README.md

 ### Support

-    - My friend helped with the timer in javascript
+    - The design code and javascript code for the quiz was taken from https://codingartistweb.com/2022/06/quiz-app-with-javascript/
     - The code for the media queries was take from the Love Maths project